tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 $$P(Y) = \sum_{X_1, X_2, ..., X_6}P(Y, X_1, X_2, ..., X_6)$$

-We can also determine conditional independies as
+We can also determine conditional independencies as

 $$P(X_1, Y) \stackrel{?}{=} P(X)P(Y)$$

-The joint distributions can in turn be used to ask how high or low the temperature ($X_4$) is at some location given we found oil there.
+The joint distributions can, in turn, be used to ask how high or low the temperature ($X_4$) is at some location given we found oil there.
 In general,

 > The joint distribution is an encyclopedia containing all the possible information about a system.